Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Oregon and its opponents have combined for 55.5 points only twice this year.
+- Oregon and its opponents have combined for 55.5 points -- this matchup's over/under -- just two times this year.

 - Cal and its opponents have combined to score more than 55.5 points in two games this season.

-- The 49.4 combined points per game that these two squads have allowed this season are 6.1 fewer than the 55.5 total in this contest.
+- These two squads combine to surrender 49.4 points per game, 6.1 fewer than this contest's over/under.

-- The Ducks and their opponents have scored an average of 59.3 points per game in 2021, 3.8 more than Friday's total.
+- The average total in Ducks games this season is 59.3, 3.8 points more than Friday's total of 55.5.

-- In 2021, games involving the Golden Bears have averaged a total of 49.6 points, 5.9 fewer than this game's set over/under.
+- The 49.6 PPG average total in Golden Bears games this season is 5.9 points fewer than this game's over/under.

 Oregon Stats and Trends

-- This season, the Ducks are winless against the spread when entering a game as a favorite of 14.5 points or more (in three chances).
+- The Ducks have yet to cover the spread this season when favored by 14 points or more in three chances.

-- Oregon's games this year have hit the over two times in five opportunities (40%).
+- Oregon's games this year have hit the over on two of five set point totals (40%).

-- Oregon is 1-3 against the spread and 4-0 overall in games when it puts up more than 27.6 points.
+- Oregon is 1-3 against the spread and 4-0 overall this season when the team notches more than 27.6 points.

-- Oregon is 1-2 against the spread and 2-1 overall when the team piles up over 399.2 yards.
+- In games that Oregon totals over 399.2 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Ducks have turned the ball over two times this season, four fewer than the Golden Bears have forced (6).
+- The Ducks have two giveaways this season, while the Golden Bears have six takeaways .

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.